 THIRSTY released their second album "Albatross" in November 2016.

-'Nomad', 'Albatross' and 'Thirsty' albums are available to pre-order/order here.
+'Nomad', 'Albatross' and 'Thirsty' albums are available to order here.

 Thirsty's second album follows their critically acclaimed eponymous album released in 2015.